Skip to main content

 There are a lot of cooks in this kitchen.
 A lot of ideologies go into something like remaking a Disney princess for a new decade.
 Disney princesses have always occupied a rather precarious place in pop culture discourse (and yes I promise I will write that essay one day) so there's just no pleasing everybody.
 But when I see pushback from Disney fans over the remakes disrespecting the animated films, I frequently see them citing comments like Lin's.
 I seldom see them bring up Pasek's, and that represents a blindspot.

 Inherently baked into the process of remaking the Disney films is the notion that the animated films are not perfect.
 Confronting this reality can be frustrating, especially when the loudest voices in this discussion don't have any curiosity for the films they are critiquing.
 But I don't think efforts to update the Disney canon always come from a place of disdain for the animated films.
 (On that note, I also don't think that appreciating progressive action in the remakes automatically means turning your back on the original films.)
 It's just as likely that the filmmakers are trying to figure out how to better tell the story to reflect today's understanding of multiculturalism.
+Yes, it's disappointing when the figureheads of these conversations choose not to be graceful in their phrasing, but Disney fans can choose to look past the theatrics of this arena and create dialogue that celebrates the opportunities these remakes have helping to champion marginalized communities.

 Critical engagement of any sort opens the gates for a lot of lazy jabs at the classics, and yeah some people really need to do their research, but it also opens the gates for a lot of good.
 For one thing, minorities are being allowed to see themselves in historically white icons like Ariel and Tinker Bell, both being portrayed by black actresses in their upcoming remakes.
 Much like how it's frustrating when X-celebrity fundamentally misrepresents X-Disney film, it isn't exactly fair to be equally reductive when talking about the remakes.